Shrijan21/Tindog/README.md

 # Tindog
-A dating Website for Dogs.
+A dating Website for your Pet Dogs.

 It is a One Page Responsive Website made using HTML, styled using CSS and made responsive using BootStrap.